-- Crop Production: agroforestry, application rate management, alley cropping, contour farming, cover crops, cropping systems, crop rotation, drainage systems, intercropping, nurseries, organic fertilizers, seed saving
+- Crop Production: agroforestry, application rate management, alley cropping, contour farming, cover crops, cropping systems, drainage systems, intercropping, nurseries, organic fertilizers, seed saving, shade cloth

 - Education and Training: demonstration, display, extension, farmer to farmer, technical assistance

-- Pest Management: cultivation, cultural control, disease vectors, mulches - general
+- Pest Management: biological control, cultivation, cultural control, disease vectors, mulches - general

 - Soil Management: composting, green manures, organic matter, soil quality/health

 - Sustainable Communities: quality of life

 Professional development and capacity building is very important to new generation of agriculture extension agents, many of them have only completed a 2-year AS degree without or limited field experience.
 They should be empowered with knowledge and skills to help farmers and homemakers cope with the mostly unfamiliar effects of climate change on local production.
 Capacity building continues to be the mainstream for state implementation activities in Micronesia.
 It is timely that we look back and evaluate progress of previous SARE involvement and to identify issues and how realign project activities to meet with current demands in the field and on the household level.

 This project will focus on assessment and documentation of previous projects and will update ag professionals through promotion of what is SARE is all about.
 The second focus area is re-print of existing Sustainable Agriculture materials including leaflets, posters, and booklets.